 Launched in 2025 with the support of the Laurie M. Tisch Illumination Fund, the HANYCN is the first city-based hub of the global Healing Arts movement led by the Jameel Arts & Health Lab and the World Health Organization.

-HANYCN is a community of practice dedicated to making New York’s creative health sector visible, valued, and accessible.
-It brings together artists, creative arts therapists, cultural and public health leaders, healthcare providers, and educators to highlight the vital role of the arts in supporting wellbeing.
+HA-NYC is a community of practice dedicated to making New York’s creative health sector visible, valued, and accessible.
+It brings together artists, creative arts therapists, cultural and public health leaders, healthcare providers, and educators to highlight the vital role of the arts in supporting well-being.
 With a focus on equity, the network works to embed creative health in healthcare, education, and community life, expand access to programming, and inspire investment that strengthens the health and vitality of all New Yorkers.

 The network is led by Nisha Sajnani, Jill Sonke, Yazmany Arboleda, Sarah Johnson, and Larissa Trinder, and coordinated by Jernie Millán.